 In this interview, Colonel Roman Bobal, chief of artillery for Slovak armed forces, delves into the current transformation of recreating an artillery brigade.
 He draws upon lessons from Ukraine, logistical challenges and opportunities, geopolitical realities and how they inform the choices of the Slovakian forces.
 A valuable piece for understanding the inner thought processes of artillery units.

 Defence IQ has the privilege to share Colonel Sergei Baranov presentation.
 As Chief of the Main Directorate of Artillery, Missiles and UAVs General Staff of the Armed Forces of Ukraine, few people are more knowledgeable and can talk as freely on the topic of Artillery in Ukraine.
-He will be a returning speaker for Future Indirect Fires Eastern Europe 2023.
+He returned as speaker for Future Indirect Fires Eastern Europe 2023.
 This presentation delivers: